Travel

 • An international student advisor will review their I-20 request and email them an updated I-20 within five business days.

 • The Division of International Education no longer issues paper I-20.
-All students will receive an I-20 at their SF State email account.
+All students will receive an I-20 at their SFSU email account.
 The I-20 will be in PDF format with a certified digital signature from a school official.

 • Students must PRINT the I-20, SIGN it in blue ink, and PRESENT the paper I-20 at the U.S. port of entry.